LayerManager/layman/REST.md

 ### PUT Layer
 Update information about existing layer.
+It deletes updated layer sources first, and then publishes them again with new parameters.

 #### Request
 Content-Type: `multipart/form-data`